TaylorJonesTRT/100DaysOfCode/README.md

 Day 9: Continued to learn about OOP in Python in Section 6.
 Learned about the 4 pillars (encapsulation, abstraction, inheritance, and polymorphism).

 Day 10: Completed Section 6 of the Python course and moved onto the next one which is about Functional Programming.
 Also started the work of learning what I would need to do and code first for an automatic time tracker made in Python.

+Day 11: Continued through Section 7 of the course and learned about pure functions, map(), filter(), zip(), and reduce ()

+Day 12: Finished up with Section 7 by learning about Lambda expression and list/set/dictionary comprehension.